transmissions11/solcurity/README.md

 - `X5` - Is the result checked and errors dealt with?
 (SWC-104)
 - `X6` - What if it uses all the gas provided?
 - `X7` - Could it cause an out-of-gas in the calling contract if it returns a massive amount of data?
+- `X8` - If you are calling a particular function, do not assume that `success` implies that the function exists (phantom functions).

 ## Static Calls